ssmaceachern-dev/mythicalmonsters/chapter1_myths_and_dice.md

 A character can spend as much vigor as they would like towards a Test; however, each usage of vigor cannot exceed the rating of the invoked aspect.
 For example, if a character with Strength 2 were to spend 4 vigor, it would be spent increments of 2.
 At the same time, there is a cost to spending vigor in the form of *fatigue*.

 ### Recovery
 A character begins play with a Recovery rating equal to half of their vigor rating (rounded down).
-Whenever a character spends any amount of vigor, their Recovery rating decreases by 1.
+Whenever a certain period of time passes, a character regains vigor equal to their Recovery rating.
+However when a character spends vigor towards a Test in any amount, their Recovery rating decreases by 1.

+While their is a maximum value that a character's Recovery can be, there is no minimum meaning that it is possible to have a negative Recovery rating at a given point in time.
+When this occurs, a character loses vigor equal to the negative value.
+Restorying Recovery is achieved through Rests which are explained later on in this chapter.

 >A character with Strength 2 wants to spend 4 vigor towards a Test they've invoked their Strength aspect on.
 They subtract 2 from their vigor and roll the 2 dice while decreasing their Recovery rating by 1.
 Then they subtract another 2 dice, roll them, and decrease their Recovery rating by 1 yet again.